PoCInnovation/Workshops/software/23.Starton/backend/README.md

     - Create a pattern of metadata that will constitute the information of the NFTs that will be created by us later

-    - Retreive the CID of these metadata, and then create a Smart Contract with the informations you need to publish it.
+    - Retreive the CID of these metadata, and then create a Smart Contract with the information you need to publish it.

     - Create your control method linking everything.
 In your case, these will already be implemented.

 That’s when Starton’s API comes in.
 We’re going to use it in everything concerning the blockchain.
 To be able to interact with this api you will need your API key available in the dev section of the dashboard, you will also need your wallet ID and to claim token on polygon-mumbai.
 If you haven’t already do that, go back to the SETUP.md file to fix that.

-Go to the `src/controller/SmartContractController.ts`, as you can see there is some methodes which need to be implemented.
+Go to the `src/controller/SmartContractController.ts`, as you can see there is some methods which need to be implemented.

 Your Jobs:

     - Implement missing methods

-    - Test if it's work with Postman
+    - Test if it's working with Postman

 Pro tips:

 The comunication with the Starton api will be in Http.
-You you will need to understand how HTTP protocol works.
+You will need to understand how HTTP protocol works.
 Here is documentation about it:  [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

 For getting information with the Starton API you will send requests and get responses on it.
-You will need the axios Modules.
+You will need the axios module.
 Here is a documentation about it: [How to make HTTP requests with Axios](https://blog.logrocket.com/how-to-make-http-requests-like-a-pro-with-axios/#:~:text=To%20perform%20an%20HTTP%20POST,must%20have%20a%20url%20property.)

 When you need to interact with another API, it's very important to check the api documentation.
 Here it is [API Doc](https://docs.starton.io/connect/api-doc)